nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 environment.
 Some differences were noted:

-* Linux maintains its congestion window in segments and not bytes, and the arithmetic is not floating point, so some differences in the evolution of congestion window have been observed.
+* Linux maintains its congestion window in segments and not bytes, and the arithmetic is not floating point, so small differences in the evolution of congestion window have been observed.
 * Linux uses pacing, where packets to be sent are paced out at regular intervals.
 However, if at any instant the number of segments that can be sent are less than two, Linux does not pace them and instead sends them back-to-back.
 Currently, ns-3 paces out all packets eligible to be sent in the same manner.
-* Linux implements a state called 'Congestion Window Reduced' (CWR) immediately following a cwnd reduction, and performs proportional rate reduction similar to how a fast retransmit event is handled.
-During CWR, no cwnd additive increases are performed.
-This implementation does not implement CWR and performs additive increase during the round trip time that immediately follows a cwnd reduction.

 More information about DCTCP is available in the RFC 8257: https://tools.ietf.org/html/rfc8257